Dreambound

 When choosing your school, find the one that best suits your budget and needs.
 Consider the course length and location too.
 These factors can affect the amount of tuition you will pay for.
 The cost for CNA classes in New York can be up to $600, while others may charge up to $1,500.

 Researching and comparing schools can be tiring.
 The good news is we can further assist you in discovering your perfect school!
-Check out Dreambound's extensive list of reputable New York State Approved Schools.
+Check out Dreambound's website for an extensive list of reputable New York State Approved Schools.

 You might feel overwhelmed about taking your state exams, and that's normal!
 Ease up and let us help you build your action plan.
 This section will talk about what you should expect from the CNA exam.
 You will also learn how to schedule your exam and when to get your CNA certification.